 Yes, HSU's licensed veterinarians or certified technicians can perform this service.
 The method used is an injection of Sodium Pentobarbital (EBI), which causes death very swiftly and painlessly.
 If you would like to be with your pet when it is euthanized, you must make an appointment with our Clinic (801) 261-2919 ext.
 230. Our Clinic does euthanasia for dogs/cats only.
 Prices vary by weight of the animal.

-If you don't want to be with your animal, our Receiving Department can accept the animal for euthanasia Monday through Saturday from 10:00 a.m. to 3:00 p.m.
-The cost for euthanasia in Receiving is $65 per dog/cat, rabbit/parrots $15, rats/guinea pigs $5.
+If you don't want to be with your animal, our Admissions Department can accept the animal for euthanasia Monday through Saturday from 10:00 a.m. to 5:00 p.m.
+The cost of euthanasia in our Admissions Department is $65 per dog/cat, rabbit/parrots $15, rats/guinea pigs $5.
 Please call (801) 261-2919 ext.
-214 for additional information.
+295 for additional information.

 What is the difference between the Humane Society of Utah and other animal welfare organizations that solicit funds from me through the mail (such as Humane Society of the United States, PETA, American Humane, ASPCA, Best Friends Animal Society, etc.)?

-While all of these organizations work to help all kinds of animals, what sets HSU apart from the national organizations is that it operates an open-admissions local shelter that receives and houses animals with a trackable adoption program.
+While all of these organizations work to help all kinds of animals, what sets HSU apart from the national organizations is that we operate a local no-kill, open-admission shelter that receives and houses animals through a trackable adoption program.
 HSU works directly with members of our Utah communities to find homes for homeless pets, increase the intrinsic value of all animals through legislation, stop abuse and neglect, and inform the public about homeless pets and humane education.

 If I make a gift to a national organization, does HSU receive a portion of my donation?